What kinds of cars will appreciate in value?

 American muscle cars are known for their V8 engines, high performance, and flared fenders.
 The original muscle cars of the 60s and 70s have been replaced with more practical and fuel-efficient models, but many of the classics are still highly sought after in today's market.

 The price tag on many classic cars is out of reach for most people, but affordable classics typically cost less than $40,000.
 They include domestic and foreign models, like the 1970 Chevy Camaro and 1967 Volkswagen Beetle.
 Classic cars in this category have seen some of the biggest value increases in the last 15 years and show no signs of slowing down.
-Learn more about finding out classic car values.
+Learn more about finding out classic car values and what is considered a classic car.

 British and German classics